surveygraph/surveygraphr/README.md

-# surveygraphr, the surveygraph package for R
+# surveygraphr, the _surveygraph_ package for R

 ## Development workflow

 These notes describe my personal workflow when working on this package.
-Some of the tools that I use, such as `roxygen2` for documentation, of course will be absent from the final package.
-They're used locally only.
-In this document, commands are to be run either in a terminal, or an R interpreter, and I hope it's clear based on the context.
-For me, that is the macOS interpreter for R, but I assume it's the same in RStudio.
+I intend this to be a living document that I extend as my workflow improves.

-### Download and install
+### Download

 A local version of the package can be obtained by downloading the zipped repository from our [GitHub](https://github.com/surveygraph/surveygraphr) organisation page, by selecting Code > Download ZIP.
 This downloads the entire repository, including files related to development that won't be included in the package available to end users.
 Or, if you use `git`, clone the repository in the usual way,